Inventory

 Having a single warehouse with limited products is easy to overlook, but think of businesses expanding their storage.
 Larger businesses with exponential growth need a solid plan to manage existing stocks and add new products to the catalog.
 The process becomes even more complex when multiple warehouses are added to the mix.

-Ecommerce inventory management helps by giving you a bird’ eye view of all stocks and information about products out of stock at any given location.
+eCommerce inventory management helps by giving you a bird’ eye view of all stocks and information about products out of stock at any given location.
 With such a system, you can manage multiple warehouses even if you are not present at their location.

-If the ecommerce website shows an item in stock but is not available in the inventory, the customer will be unhappy.
+If the eCommerce website shows an item in stock but is not available in the inventory, the customer will be unhappy.
 It is a malfunctioning system that does not meet customer expectations.
 With an accurate inventory management system, you will have an idea about product availability so you can keep customers in the loop.

-Where not enough inventory can be a problem, having deadstock can also disrupt an ecommerce business.
+Where not enough inventory can be a problem, having deadstock can also disrupt an eCommerce business.
 With inventory management reporting, you can better understand customer buying patterns and set more realistic expectations.

 Inventory management lets you know about a product’s shelf life so you can finish selling it before it goes to waste.
 You also gain an idea about when you will run out of a product.
 For damaged goods or goods nearing their shelf life, you can create a sale section and put a discount as well.
-Inventory management, along with the right ecommerce framework, can make all the difference.
+Inventory management, along with the right eCommerce framework, can make all the difference.

-Ecommerce customers often want to return to a website and order a product again.
+eCommerce customers often want to return to a website and order a product again.
 Efficient inventory management systems combined with invoicing and log-in capabilities help customers look through their order history and click on the ‘order again’ button rather than finding the product again.
 You can handle these reorders efficiently and create a loyal customer base by delivering experiences.